 Call back session where there is the opportunity to share experiences on the five games refereed, what has worked well and what you might do differently in the future.
 A final Laws of the Game Examination and information on what happens now and what opportunities are available i.e. Promotion, Academies, Development Groups, In-Service Training etc.

 Unfortunately we do not have any courses currently available.
-New course dates will be released in July.

 The Course Fee Includes